s12chung/csv_row_model/README.md

 row_model.errors.full_messages # => ["Id is not a Integer format"]
 ```

-The above uses `IntegerFormatValidator` internally, you may customize this class.
+The above uses `IntegerFormatValidator` internally, you may customize this class or create new validators for custom types.

 #### Default Changes
 A custom validator for [Default Changes](#default).